Should Kuffour rival Abedi Pele as Ghana’s greatest player? | Goal.com

 FC Hollywood had somehow managed to throw away their 1-0 lead in second-half stoppage time to gift the Red Devils their second of three European Cup wins.
 The German outfit dominated their English hosts and were denied a second through Peter Schmeichel, poor finishing and the woodwork (twice).

-Supporters usually respond to players showing they care and Kuffour’s outpouring of emotion endeared him to club’s supporters.
+Supporters usually respond to players showing they care and Kuffour’s outpouring of emotion endeared him to club’s fans.

 The Ghanaian was the only non-German in Ottmar Hitzfeld’s XI on the day, and he retained his place in Bayern’s DFB Pokal defeat by Werder Bremen.
 It saw the Bavarians’ treble chances swatted away within a fortnight, as the West African and his teammates had to make do with only the Bundesliga title.